-This can happen because the iSCSI Initiator incorrectly processes sense data from a device after it receives a nonfatal check condition when iSCSI data digest verification is enabled.
+This can happen because the iSCSI Initiator incorrectly processes sensor data from a device after it receives a nonfatal check condition when iSCSI data digest verification is enabled.
 This issue usually occurs when tape devices or other non-fixed-disk SCSI devices are used.

-To correct this issue you could visit KB982674 and request for a Hotfix.
 Apply this hotfix only to systems that are experiencing the above mentioning problem.